wjakethompson/wjt-quarto/blog/2017-01-11-basketball-win-probability/index.markdown

 title:  "Making win probability plots with ggplot2"
 date: 2017-01-11
 subtitle: ""
-description: "Calculate the win probability for college basketball games, and then make a plot"
+description: "Calculate the win probability for college basketball games, and then make a plot."
 image: "featured.jpg"
 twitter-card:
   image: "featured.jpg"